jonss0777/MediCode/README.md

 ### Tech Stack used

-- HTML
-- CSS
-- JavaScript
+- MUI components
 - NextJS
 - Flask (pending)
-- Heruko
+- Vercel (will move to Heruko
+  )